mSpy Review 2026: Parental Control or Surveillance Scout?

 Browser extensions

-mSpy is only a phone monitoring app, but the process of installing the app is complicated.
+mSpy is only a phone monitoring app, but installing it is complicated.
 To download mSpy on your Android, you'll need to disable Play Protect and download the mSpy installer from its website.
 This feels risky because Play Protect is meant to detect harmful apps.

 mSpy does have an iPhone app, but the features are limited to location tracking.
-You can install mSpy via iCloud sync or Wi-Fi sync, but mSpy encourages users to jailbreak the phone for maximum potential.
+You can install mSpy via iCloud or Wi-Fi sync, but mSpy encourages users to jailbreak the phone for maximum functionality.

 Verdict: 4/5. mSpy can only monitor smartphones; there are no desktop apps or browser extensions.